godotengine/godot-docs/tutorials/platform/android/android_library.rst

 Android plugins are powerful tools to extend the capabilities of the Godot Engine by tapping into the functionality provided by Android platforms and ecosystem.

-They are also Android libraries with a dependency on the Godot Android library which is used for access to the Godot APIs and integration into the engine's lifecycle.

-They offer similar features to the Godot Android library, notably the ability to integrate with the Gradle (or other Android supported) build system, and the ability to be portable and embeddable.

-Access to Godot APIs and lifecycle grants Android plugins powerful capabilities such as GDExtension which allows to update / mod the engine behavior as needed.
+An Android plugin is an Android library with a dependency on the Godot Android library which the plugin uses to integrate into the engine's lifecycle and to access Godot APIs, granting it powerful capabilities such as GDExtension support which allows to update / mod the engine behavior as needed.

 For more information, see :ref:`Godot Android plugins <doc_android_plugin>`.

 Embedding Godot in existing Android projects
 --------------------------------------------

-The Godot Engine can be integrated within existing Android applications or libraries, allowing developers to leverage mature and battle-tested code and libraries better suited to a specific task.
+The Godot Engine can be embedded within existing Android applications or libraries, allowing developers to leverage mature and battle-tested code and libraries better suited to a specific task.

 The hosting component is responsible for driving the engine lifecycle via Godot's Android APIs.
-These APIs can also be used to provide bidirectional communication between the host and the running Godot instance allowing for greater control over the desired experience.
+These APIs can also be used to provide bidirectional communication between the host and the embedded Godot instance allowing for greater control over the desired experience.

-We showcase how this is done using a sample Android app that uses the Godot Engine as an embeddable Android view to render 3D GLTF models.
+We showcase how this is done using a sample Android app that embeds the Godot Engine as an Android view, and uses it to render 3D GLTF models.

-The `GLTF Viewer <https://github.com/m4gr3d/Godot-Android-Samples/tree/master/apps/gltf_viewer>`_ sample app uses an `Android RecyclerView component <https://developer.android.com/develop/ui/views/layout/recyclerview>`_ to create and populate a list of GLTF items from `Kenney's Food Kit pack <https://kenney.nl/assets/food-kit>`_.
+The `GLTF Viewer <https://github.com/m4gr3d/Godot-Android-Samples/tree/master/apps/gltf_viewer>`_ sample app uses an `Android RecyclerView component <https://developer.android.com/develop/ui/views/layout/recyclerview>`_ to create a list of GLTF items, populated from `Kenney's Food Kit pack <https://kenney.nl/assets/food-kit>`_.
 When an item on the list is selected, the app's logic interacts with the embedded Godot Engine to render the selected GLTF item as a 3D model.

 .. image:: img/gltf_viewer_sample_app_screenshot.webp